UniMelb-Day-Lab/DBLaCleaner/README.md

   --filter              filter merged reads using usearch if more than 1
                         expected error (default=False)
+  --minSize MIN_SIZE    minimum support for a read to be kept. (default=4) --barcodeThreshold BARCODE_THRESHOLD
+                        number of errors allowed in a barcode/primer pair.
+                        (default=0)
-  --minSize MIN_SIZE    minimum support for a read to be kept. (default=4) --perID PERID         percentage ID threshold. (default=0.96) --cpu CPU             number of cpus to use. (default=1) --verbose             print verbose output (default=False)
+  --perID PERID         percentage ID threshold. (default=0.96) --cpu CPU             number of cpus to use. (default=1) --verbose             print verbose output (default=False)